chenlx92/ipromps/README.md

 6 `rosrun states_manager states_pub.py`: open the state manager node

 # The notes for collecting datasets
-## Notes for datasets collection
+## notes for datasets collection
 Everytime when collecting the datasets, please read these notes.
 1. **Check** the csv file derived from rosbag
 2. **In the same time**, start to record all interest data and demonstrate the collaborative task motion (human and robot)
 3. Demonstrate with **spatio-temporal variance**
 4. No human hand **occlusion and joint** with robot

-## Record the training process
+## record the training process
 Take some significant notes to be used in testing.
 1. Armband wear position on hand
 2. Object grasp position
 3. Collaborative task process video

-## Options of possible improvement in this model
+## possible options to improve this model
 Some possible option to improvement the performance of this model are list as below.
 1. Use robot twist/joint/cartesian space
 2. EMG signals' effect (dose it correlate with robot motion?)